Why I'm No Good at Bullet Journal-ing

 After thinking about this a while longer, I came up with a list of reasons for why, I, can never be a person who bullet journals.
 I’m convinced there are certain types of people who “suit” bullet journals and I’m not one of them.
 Here goes:

-- I love paper-and-pen to do lists but making them was much more of a priority when I was doing my degree or in college when I had a whole range of different things to do every week.
-When everyone else was getting into their gadgets, I had a dedicated paper diary which essentially functioned as a bullet journal but because my life’s changed so much since then, I hardly ever need to jot things on paper.
+2. I love paper-and-pen to do lists but making them was much more of a priority when I was doing my degree or in college when I had a whole range of different things to do every week.
+When everyone else was getting into their gadgets, I had a dedicated paper diary which essentially functioned as a bullet journal but because life has changed so much since, I hardly ever need to jot things on paper.
 If I’m honest, the only things I do keep lists of are blogpost ideas and groceries to pick up.
 That’s it.

-- A bullet journal is essentially the updated version of a day planner.
-But even when I was using day planners, as much as I liked having one, I wasn’t obsessed with it to the point of needing one to get sh*t done.
+5. A bullet journal is essentially the updated version of a day planner.
+But even when I was using day planners, as much as I liked having one, I wasn’t obsessed with it to the point of needing one to get things done.
 If you are obsessed with planners, or wanting to use a planner, a bullet journal could be a good shout!